Healthy Homes Assessment Wellington

 Home Assessments Wellington for Rental Properties

-There are a variety of concerns to check in a house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of concerns to check when conducting a house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Is there adequate drainage and draught-stopping?

-The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can be significant for landlords and property managers.
-For expert assistance, get in touch today and book your rental property house assessment.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist advice, call today and book your rental properties home evaluation.

 home assessments for rental properties